 How is TMJ Diagnosed?

 TMJ Disorders can be treated, so talk to our team of healthcare providers today at Koala® Center For Sleep & TMJ Disorders about TMJ.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 TMJ disorders can be treated by a doctor or a dentist, depending on their familiarity and experience with the conditions and possible treatment plans.
 If you feel like you may be suffering from TMJ disorder, you can reach out to both to see which one has the knowledge to diagnose and treat the condition.
 Your doctor or dentist will ask you several questions about your symptoms to determine if the source of the issues is related to a TMJ disorder or if it could be the result of another medical issue.
 They will also want to perform an exam of your jaw to test the movement and observe how much range of motion you have in your jaw.
 While you open and close your mouth, they will listen for any clicking or grinding sounds and feel for any unnatural shifts or jerky type movements that happen.
 To help determine the source of the pain, they will gently press on the jaw area as well as surrounding areas to find the areas that are causing pain or discomfort.
 Once your exam is complete, the doctor or dentist will determine if you need additional testing such as dental x-rays for a closer look at the teeth and jaw, a CT scan to see the bones in the joint through a detailed image or an MRI to show any potential issues in the joint’s disk or the soft tissue surrounding the jaw joint.